Gamera 3: Revenge of Iris: Reception

+According to A.D.
+Vision in 2000, the film was "hailed by fans and critics alike as the greatest giant monster film ever made".
 In Japan, Gamera 3: Revenge of Iris won the award for Best Sound Recording at the 54th Mainichi Film Concours ceremony.

-Western reviewers praised the film as one of the best in the Gamera series commenting on the special effects in the film.
+Western reviewers praised the film as one of the best in the Gamera series, commenting on the special effects in the film.
 Variety stated the film was "somewhat more elaborate" and "grittier and hipper" than Gamera the Guardian of the Universe (1995) and Gamera 2: Attack of Legion (1996) as well stating that the monster Gamera appeared "more threatening".
 Variety also described the special effects in the film as "good by model/miniature/animated standards" but felt that were not up to the standards of American special effects.
 The San Francisco Chronicle felt the film's plot was similar to an episode of The X-Files and praised the special effects in the film opining that "The special effects are terrific, although the monsters still look like guys in rubber suits.
 Fans of the genre wouldn't have it any other way."

 Film critic Tom Mes referred to the film as the best Gamera film to date, opining that the film "delivers everything a movie about huge, fighting, city-stomping monsters should have: excitement, slam-bang action sequences, beautifully designed creatures, and yes, even stunning special effects" Time felt that the film was stronger than Gamera 2: Attack of Legion, stating the film is stronger "because it has much less Gamera; there's only so much character richness, let alone fun, to be found in shell, teeth, eyes, claws, scales, etc. But the movie has thrills for those who need 'em.
 Toward the end, a young scientist faces Iris and his doom and, a moment before he dies, screams like a cheerleader at his own immolation: "Oh boy, is this scary?
 Yes!"
 I second that notion."

+Legacy

+Continuation of the series after Gamera 3: Revenge of Iris was cancelled as above-mentioned, however the plot of the scrapped "G4" was later re-used for the 2003 independent film, GAMERA 4-TRUTH by Shinpei Hayashiya.

+In 2023, critically acclaimed filmmaker Takashi Yamazaki stated that Godzilla's destruction in his film Godzilla Minus One are inspired by Shinji Higuchi's special effects from Gamera 3: Revenge of Iris.
+That same year, Gamera 3 director Shusuke Kaneko revealed his plans to make a new Gamera film at a screening of his film Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), which he attended with Yamazaki.
+Kaneko joked that "Maybe Gamera will attack Pearl Harbor"; Yamazaki responded to Kaneko by saying "I want to see Gamera 4.
+If you call me, I'll help you out a bit!".